Fast, Simple, Accurate: Why Assessment Speed Actually Matters

 The Time Poverty Problem

 We all know fluency matters.
 We know we should be tracking it.
 But when assessment takes hours, it gets pushed down the priority list.
-It becomes the thing you do when Ofsted's coming or SLT make you do it, not the thing that actually helps children read better.
+It becomes the thing you do when Ofsted's coming – and if you're wondering what Ofsted expects schools to track, the answer may surprise you – or SLT make you do it, not the thing that actually helps children read better.

 What You Miss When You Don't Assess